little-yellow-bean/vue-bs-modal/README.md

           center: true,
         })
         .then(({ confirmed, modalRef, data }) => {
-          // confirmed will be true for right button click, false for left button click.
+          // confirmed will be true for right button click, false for left button or close button or backdrop click.
           // data will be the data field of the EditProfileComponent. if (confirmed) {
             // do something